EN

 4. Database

-Here the requirement is to collect all the data from source side to Kafka topic and then move that data to destination side.
-In between these actions we have to analyze the stored information in Kafka topic before writing to destination side.
+Here the requirement is to collect all the data from the source side to Kafka topic and then move that data to the destination side.
+In between these actions, we have to analyze the stored information in Kafka topic before writing to the destination side.

 Let’s see how to solve this,

-Our next requirement is to transfer data from kafka to external database(destination), to achieve this we need a “Sink Connector”.
+Our next requirement is to transfer data from Kafka to an external database(destination), to achieve this we need a “Sink Connector”.
 In Data Pipeline Sink connectors are the “Subscribers”.

 In a nutshell, JDBC source connector helps transfer data from database to Kafka, while JDBC sink connector transfer data from Kafka to any external databases.